bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

     Topic: The method name, here is 'transfersToTranche'.

+    sender: The account address to call the contract.

     fromTranche: The tranche id of the party to pay tokens.

     toTranche: The tranche id of the party to receive tokens.